 - NetWare maintains the original version of a file during compression.
 When compression completes, NetWare replaces the original with the compressed version of the file, provided no errors occurred.
-If errors do occur during compression, NetWare leaves the original version intact. - If you have a CD-ROM volume mounted as a volume, treat it as a readonly volume.
-Do not use file compression on it. - Compression is a usually a low priority process thread because of compression's impact on performance.
+If errors do occur during compression, NetWare leaves the original version intact. - Compression is a usually a low priority process thread because of compression's impact on performance.
 If you flag an item for immediate compression during peak system usage, performance may deteriorate. - You do not need to separate application files from data files to be compressed.
 You can use the SET command to preclude compression of frequently used applications.
-For instructions on how to use SET, see SET in the Utilities Reference. - Monitor compression activity via the SET command's compress screen parameter. - Backup applications that use Novell Storage Management Services[TM] (SMS[TM]) back up and restore compressed files.
+For instructions on how to use SET, see Set in the Utilities Reference. - Monitor compression activity via the SET command's compress screen parameter. - Backup applications that use Novell Storage Management ServicesTM (SMSTM) back up and restore compressed files.
 Other applications may decompress them.